Challenge level: 3 out of 5

 Once you have registered, we will send you a realistic training plan to help you get fit for the challenge.
 The programme builds up gradually as the event gets closer.

-During the cycle, we'll have two qualified doctors accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced challenge guides and porters.
+During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group from the get-go and at all times throughout the challenge, along with a team of experienced, outdoor remote first aid trained challenge guides

 Please note that the Dream Challenges staff travel back to the UK with the main group at the end of our challenge on Day 8.
 If you choose to take part in the optional three-day extension, there will be no Dream Challenges staff, but you will be supported by our trusted local agent in Russia.

-We’ll have an event leader, plus at least one UK doctor with expedition medicine training, who will be with you the whole time.
+We’ll have an event leader, plus a UK doctor with expedition medicine training, who will be with you the whole time.
 We'll also have a team of first-aid trained challenge guides.

 Certainly.
 Our hotel accommodation is included in your challenge cost on a twin-sharing basis.